10 Reasons To Start Using ASP.NET MVC

 If you are interested in learning more about ASP.NET MVC, I would recommend the following:

-- Subscribe to my newsletter since I talk about all things ASP.NET MVC.
+- Subscribe to my newsletter since I talk about all things ASP.NET with Mobile and Responsive Design.

 - Read an ASP.NET MVC beginner's tutorial that I wrote for Udemy.com .

-- Optionally, watch PluralSight videos for additional ASP.NET MVC material (great stuff!)
+- Optionally, watch PluralSight (affiliate link) videos for additional ASP.NET MVC material (great stuff!)

 If you have any more reasons or just like the post, throw me a comment below.